Why Women’s Investment in Movement

 Trail Notes | Culture

-Her Trails Trail Notes 8 min read
+Her Trails A coaching perspective Written for women 8 min read

 She is the last one to eat, the last one to rest, and the first one to disappear from her own calendar.
 This is not a personal failing.
-It is a pattern - and it is worth naming.
+It is a pattern.
+And it is worth naming.

 The coaching block.
 The race entry.
 The weekend away.
 The strength session.
 The time outside.
 The thing that helped her feel clear, strong and like herself again.

+Not because it did not matter.
 Because women are often very good at delaying their own needs.
 Their movement, recovery, community and adventure can start to feel optional, even when they are part of what keeps them well.

+This is not just discretionary spending.
 It is preventative, connective and capacity building.
 It is the structure that helps women keep returning to movement, nature, strength, recovery and themselves.

 The first thing women often defer is themselves

+Women are often holding the invisible calculations.
 What does the family need?
 What does work need?
 What does the household need?
 What can wait?

 Too often, the answer is her.